xaviermerino/ECE4551-Computer-Architecture/Lab0/README.md

 ----

 #### Assembly Instructions
 The ARM processor in your Raspberry Pi takes a specific set of machine code instructions.
 The Raspberry Pi model B makes use of the ARMv6 instruction set.
-You cannot take a program written for an ARMv6 compliant microarchitecture (such as the ARM11 in your Pi) and run it in a x86-64 one.
+You cannot take a program written for an ARMv6 compliant microarchitecture (such as the ARM11 in the original Pi) and run it in a totally different one (for instance x86-64).
 You will need to learn another instruction set to port your code.

 As mentioned before, we will focus on the ARMv6 instruction set.
 A processor is able to move and process data and as such you can expect the instruction set to provide support for these operations.